GarrettOHara/ComputerNetworksNotes/Lesson7_Software_Defined_Networking_1/notes.md

 - Redirecting/dropping suspected attack traffic
 - Allowing customer networks more control over traffic flow
 - Offering value added services for VPN customers

+Most work during this phase tried to manage routing with single ISP.
+Some proposals to enable flexible route control across many administrative domains

+***To separate the control and data planes*** results in a few concepts in SDN design:

+- Logically centralized control using an open interface to the data plane
+- Distributed state management

+Initially, many people thought separating the control and data planes was a bad idea.
+Since there was no clear idea as to how these networks would operate if a controller failed.

+Skepticism about moving away from a simple network where there was a common Network State to one where the router only had a local view of the outcome of route selection.

+However... this separation helped researchers think clearly about distributed state management.
+Several projects exploring clean slate architecture commenced and laid the foundation for OpenFlow API

+## OpenFlow API and Network Operating Systems

+2007 - 2010

+OpenFlow was created from interest of idea of network experimentation at a scale.
+It was able to balance the vision of fully programmable networks and the practicality of ensuring real world deployment.

+OpenFlow built on existing hardware and enabled more functions that earlier router controllers.
+The dependency on hardware limited flexibility, it also enabled immediate deployment

+### Technology Push

+- Before OpenFlow, switch chipset vendors had already started to allow programmers to control some forwarding behaviors
+- Allowed more companies to build switches without having to design and fabricate their own data plane
+- Early OpenFlow versions built on technology that the switches already supported.
+    - Enabling OpenFlow was as simple as a Firmware Upgrade!!!

+### Use Pulls

+- OpenFlow came to meet the need of large scale experimentation on network architectures
+- OpenFlow was useful in data-center networks: managing traffic at a large scale
+- Companies started investing ore in programmers to write control programs
+    - instead of proprietary switches that could not be supported new features easily
+    - allowed many smaller players to become competitive in the market by supporting OpenFlow

+### Key Effects OpenFlow had

+- Generalizing network devices and functions
+- The vision of a network operating system
+- Distributed state management techniques

+# Quiz 2

+### Question 1

+The Active Networks phase consisted mainly of creating a programming interface that exposed resources/network nodes and supported customization of functionalities for subsets of packets passing through the network.

+- True
+- False

+### Answer

+- True

+### Question 2

+One of the main differences between the Active Networks phase and the separation of the Control and Data plane phase is that the former is focused on network-wide visibility and control and the latter is focused on device-level configurations.

+- True
+- False

+### Answer

+- False

+### Question 3

+An OpenFlow switch has a table of packet-handling rules, and whenever it receives a packet, it determines the highest priority matching rule, performs the action associated with it and increments the respective counter.

+- True
+- False

+### Answer

+- True

+### Question 4

+One of the downfalls of OpenFlow when it was first created was that it was hard to deploy and scale it easily.

+- True
+- False

+### Answer

+- False

+# Why Separate Data and Control Plane?

+SDN differentiates from traditional approaches by separating these things.

+The **Control Plane** contains the logic that controls the forwarding behaviour of routers such as
+- routing protocols
+- network middlebox configurations

+The **Data Plane** performs the actual forwarding as dictated by the control plane.
+  - IP forwarding and Layer 2 switching are functions of the data plane

+### Reasons for separation

+1. Independent evolution and development

+    - traditionally, routers were responsible for both routing and forwarding of traffic.
+        - this means that a change to this requires upgrade of hardware.
+    - now, routers only focus on forwarding
+        - this allows innovation to continue independently, easier development

+2. Control from high level software program
+    - SDN we use software to compute the forwarding tables
+    - decoupling of functions makes debugging and checking behavior of networks easier

+Separation of Control and Data Planes allows for independent evolution/innovation of each area.

+Software can evolve independently from hardware.